Skip to main content

 Disclosure: As an Amazon Associate, I earn from qualifying purchases.

-3-Position Motion Generation Synthesis with Alternate Moving Pivots using Unigraphics NX4 Sketch
+Advanced Linkage Synthesis: 3-Position Motion with Alternate Pivots

 In the previous post [ 3-Position Motion Generation Four-Bar Linkage Synthesis ], the locations of the fixed ground pivots (O 2 and O 4 ) were mathematically determined by the positions of points A and B. The Problem: Sometimes, these calculated fixed pivots land in impossible locations—inside another machine part, off the machine base, or too far away.
 The Solution: We use Alternate Moving Pivots .
 Instead of using the endpoints of the line AB, we create new points (C and D) that are rigidly attached to the moving body.
 By adjusting the location of C and D, we can steer the fixed pivots (O 2 and O 4 ) to desirable locations.
-Step 1: Define the Desired Motion Draw the coupler link AB in its three design positions: A 1 B 1 , A 2 B 2 , and A 3 B 3 .
-Step 2: Define Alternate Moving Pivots (C and D) This is the critical step.
-We attach a "virtual" rigid shape to line AB to define new points C and D. Procedure: 1....
+Advertisement Step 1: Define the Desired Motion Draw the coupler link AB in its three design positions: A 1 B 1 , A 2 B 2 , and A 3 B 3 .
+Figure 1: Defining the three target positions.
+Sometimes standard pivot locations are invalid or obstructed.
+Step 2: Define Alternate Moving Pivots (C and D) ...

 In real-world engineering, a mechanism often needs to guide a part through more than just a start and end point.
 It usually requires passing through 3 specified positions to clear obstacles or perform complex tasks.
 This technique is known as 3-Position Motion Generation .
-We can extend the logic from our previous post [ Four-bar linkage Synthesis using Unigraphics NX4 Sketch ] to solve this problem geometrically within the CAD environment.
-The Design Challenge Assume we must design a mechanism to move Link AB through three specific positions (A 1 B 1 , A 2 B 2 , A 3 B 3 ) while avoiding an obstacle (represented by the rectangle below).
+We can extend the logic from our previous post [ Four-bar linkage Synthesis using CAD Sketcher ] to solve this problem geometrically within a modern CAD environment like Siemens NX, SolidWorks, or CATIA.
+Advertisement The Design Challenge Assume we must design a mechanism to move Link AB through three specific positions (A 1 B 1 , A 2 B 2 , A 3 B 3 ) while avoiding an obstacle (represented by the rectangle below).
+Figure 1: Defining the three target positions (A1B1, A2B2, A3B3) relative to the obstacle.
 Step-by-Step Synthesis 1.
 Define the Positions: Draw Link AB in its three design positions: A 1 B 1 , A 2 B 2 , and A 3 B 3 .
-2. Geometric Synthesis for Pivot O 2 : To find the fixed pivot that allows point A to move through all three locations, we must find the center of the circle that passes through A 1...
+2. Geometric Synthes...